liijunwei/practice/refactoring/ch03-bad-smells-in-code/note.md

 + Speculative(推测) Generality(普遍性)
     + You get it when people say, "Oh, I think we need the ability to do this kind of thing someday" and thus want all sorts of hooks and special cases to handle things that aren't required.

++ we can rarely figure out a design until we’ve mostly built it